USTC-iCourse/ustc-course/tests/chatgpt/README.md

 ### Challenges

 1. How to find the most relevant reviews and summaries for a given user prompt?
+2. How to prompt the OpenAI Completion API such that the responses contain references to the reviews, like what New Bing has achieved?

 ### Future Work